tormol/posixmq/README.md

 The minimum Rust version for 1.0.\* releases is 1.39.0 if the `mio_07` feature is enabled, and 1.31.1 otherwise.
 Later 1.\*.0 releases might increase this.
 Until rustup has builds for DragonFly and Illumos, the minimum version will not be increased past what is available in repositories for these operating systems.
 New optional features might require newer Rust versions.
-To lock to a minor release, use `posixmq = "1.0.*"` in Cargo.toml, or just copy posixmq.rs into your project.
+To lock to a minor release, use `posixmq = "1.0.*"` in Cargo.toml, or copy posixmq.rs into your project and remove feature gates as necessary.

 ## License